-Development shall be assessed per gross acre as shown in the table in Exhibit D and shall be proportionately indexed to "Single Family Residential Development" in terms of the potential to generate stormwater surface runoff.
-Such Commercial/Industrial/Institutional Watershed Fees shall be 1.5 times "Single Family Residential Development."
+- Oewelopment shall be assessed per gross acre as shown in the table in Exhibit D and shall be proportionately indexed to "Single Family Residential Development" in terms of the potential to generate stormwater surface runoff.

-- d) At approximately three (3) to five (5) year intervals, the Partnership shall review the Watershed Fees framework and rates with respect to availability of needed funds and rate of development within the Watershed.
-Subsequent changes to the Watershed Fees framework and rates, indicated by such review, shall be subject to formal approval by the respective local zoning jurisdictions and the NRD. - ii) The NRD shall establish a Watershed Fund and utilize the Watershed Fees received to pay approximately one-third (1/3) of required costs of developing a Watershed Management Plan and administering a Stormwater Management Program.
-The remaining approximately two-thirds (2/3) of such required costs shall be paid from the contributions to the Partnership Fund. - 8.
+Such Commercial/Industrial/Institutional Watershed Fees shall be 1.5 times "Single Family Residential Development." - d) At approximately three (3) to five (5) year intervals, the Partnership shall review the Watershed Fees framework and rates with respect to availability of needed funds and rate of development within the Watershed.
+Subsequent changes to the Watershed Fees framework and rates, indicated by such review, shall be subject to formal approval by the respective local zoning jurisdictions and the NRD. - c) The NRD shall utilize the Watershed Fund to pay the costs of developing a Watershed Management Plan and administering a Stormwater Management Program.
+The Watershed Fees shall contribute approximately one-third (1/3) of such cost.
+The Partnership Fund shall contribute approximately two-thirds (2/3) of such cost. - 8.
 Title to Property.
-Title to any tangible property (e.g., monitoring equipment) obtained using funds contributed by members of the Partnership pursuant to this Agreement shall be held in the name of the
+Title to any tangible property (e.g., monitoring equipment) obtained using funds contributed by members of the

-Administering Agent in trust for the members of the Partnership in proportion to their total contributions to the Partnership Fund and Watershed Fee Fund.
+Partnership pursuant to this Agreement shall be held in the name of the Administering Agent in trust for the members of the Partnership in proportion to their total contributions to the Partnership Fund and Watershed Fee Fund.

 - 9. Counterparts.
 This Agreement may be executed in two or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.
 Counterpart copies of this Agreement, as executed, shall be maintained as part of the records of the Administering Agent. - 10.
-Effective Date: This Agreement shall become effective on October 13, 2016 or upon approval by all parties. - 11.
-Duration of Agreement: This Agreement shall be in effect until July 1, 2019.
+Effective Date: This Agreement shall become effective on October 13, 2016 July 1, 2019 or upon approval by all parties. - 11.
+Duration of Agreement: This Agreement shall be in effect until July 1, 2019 June 30, 2024.
 The terms of this agreement shall remain in effect until such time as a continuation agreement is adopted by all parties. - 12.
 Termination.
 Involvement of any member of the Partnership with the Partnership, and responsibilities under this Agreement, may be terminated by such member without cause effective upon 60 days written notice to the other members of the Partnership.
 Termination of a member's involvement with the Partnership pursuant to this Agreement shall not operate to terminate this Agreement nor shall it affect any rights obtained under this Agreement, prior to such notice of termination being given, for costs incurred or moneys advanced, or for actions taken or responsibilities assumed, by another member of the Partnership during the term of and pursuant to this Agreement. - 13.
 Additional Planning and Implementation.
 The members of the Partnership may amend or supplement this Agreement from time to time as may be deemed necessary to provide long-term funding and authorization for additional planning and implementation of beneficial programs and projects to meet the mission and goals of this Agreement.